 Once the service definition draft has been created, it can then be converted to a fully consolidated service definition (.sd) file using the Stage Service tool.
 Staging compiles all the necessary information needed to successfully publish the GIS resource.
+Stage Service will also analyze service definition draft files to determine suitability and sources of potential performance issues before converting a service definition draft file to a service definition file.
 Finally, the service definition file can be uploaded and published as a GIS service to ArcGIS Enterprise, a server federated with ArcGIS Enterprise, or ArcGIS Online using the Upload Service Definition tool.
 When the service is published, a corresponding web layer is automatically created.

 The sharing draft classes contain the most common web layer properties.
-Any advanced web layer properties can be set by modifying the service definition draft using third-party XML libraries, such as the xml.dom.mindom standard Python library.
-See MapImageSharingDraft for a code sample.
+These properties can be edited within the service definition draft file using standard third-party XML editors or modified using XML Python libraries such as the xml.dom.minidom library.
+For example, feature access can be enabled on a map service or map image layer.
+See MapImageSharingDraft and MapServiceDraft for code samples.